Is Invoice Factoring the Solution For Your Small Business?

 We’ve all been there at one time or another—short on cash, needing extra capital for whatever reason, and yet our clients are slow in remitting their payments.
 This can be very frustrating especially if you’ve earmarked that money for a specific purpose.
 And now your bottom line is affected because the customer just hasn’t made good on that invoice.

 Pressing the client to pay you could hurt your working relationship.
-Then again, depending on how old the debt is, it may be worth risking that particular relationship if, in fact, that money is very slow in coming.
+Then again, depending on how old the debt is, it may be worth risking that relationship if, in fact, that money is very slow in coming.
 Another option, of course, is invoice factoring.